School Supplies

 ECE259 combines fundamental physics with useful techniques from vector calculus to explore features of electricity like electric force, voltage, current, and field strength.

 AER210 is another two-part course which extends your calculus knowledge from first year.
 In the first half, you will extend your calculus knowledge into 3D and learn about multiple integrals and vector calculus.
-In the second half, you will study fluid mechanics and apply your knowledge in areas such as dimensional analysis, hydrostatics, viscous flows, and more.
-You will also conduct two hands-on laboratory experiments involving microfluidics and flow visualization.
+In the second half, you’ll study fluid mechanics and apply your knowledge in areas such as dimensional analysis, hydrostatics, and viscous flows.
+You’ll also conduct two hands-on laboratory experiments involving microfluidics and flow visualization.

-MAT292 will build upon the differential equations you learned in Calculus I. You will see how important differential equations are to physics through the various examples presented in the course.
+MAT292 will build upon the differential equations you learned in Calculus I. You’ll see how important differential equations are to physics through the various examples presented in the course.

 ECE286 will introduce you to the fundamentals of probability and statistics.
 ECE286 will provide you with the tools you need to begin studying statistical mechanics, one of the most important fields in modern physics with wide applications to quantum mechanics.
 Statistics and probability are also of deep interest in experimental physics, especially when considering the validity of an experiment’s results through error and uncertainty.